senagab/briefing-webapp/readme.md

 - **Interior and Facade Design**: Robust tools for crafting both interior spaces and captivating facades.

-- **Collaboration**: Foster teamwork by inviting collaborators to work on projects together.

-- **Customization Options**: Personalize your designs with a wide range of customization options for a unique touch.

-- **Visualization**: Visualize your designs in 3D to get a realistic preview before implementation.
+- **Visualization**: Visualize aesthetics and design choices to get a realistic preview before commencing your architecure projects.

 ## Getting Started